FortinetCloudCSE/FortiGate-AWS-Autoscale-TEC-Workshop-Backup/content/05/5_Task5.md

 * From this screen, you can see the subnet id where the Endpoint is deployed.
 You have a few options here.
   * You could navigate to the subnet tab on the left navigation pane and check which AZ that subnet is in using the subnet id.
-  * You might notice that the IP address is 10.0.1.187.
-If you check the network diagram above, you can see that the 10.0.1.0/24 CIDR is in AZ1.
+  * You might notice that the IP address is 10.0.0.180.
+This IP address may change on different deployments, but the subnet should stay the same.
+If you check the network diagram above, you can see that the 10.0.0.0/24 CIDR is in AZ1.
   * In this case, I included the AZ in the name of the name of the subnet "asg-dist-lab-workload-az1" in the terraform that deployed the workshop VPC.
 It's a useful hint in this case, but that may not be true in other VPC environments.
   * Nevertheless, this endpoint (vpce-xxxxcee0) is deployed in AZ1 and (vpce-xxxxd9f3) is deployed in AZ2.
   * You might want to add this info to your scratchpad.